 With a polished floor and attractively decorated the hall is suitable for a wide variety of functions – dinners, concerts, film days and nights, exhibitions, conferences, celebrations, etc.

 There is ample car parking behind the Community Complex and it is an all accessible facility.

 Registered commercial kitchen: The kitchen is also available with an adjoining supper room for smaller meetings and functions.

-Meeting Room: The old council chambers is now used as a quieter meeting room and will seat approximately 40 people if needed.
-Recently renovated it is air conditioned and heated for the comfort of users.
+Meeting Room: The old council chambers is now used as a meeting room and will seat approximately 40 people if needed.
+It is air conditioned and heated for the comfort of users.

 All areas are available for hire either separately or the complex as a whole.
 The entire complex can be hired or individual areas can be hired separately.
 Hire rates are extremely competitive.